datanav/docs/olap.rst

 Azure Power Power BI/Power query - sesam http endpoint
 --------------------
 You can use a sesam http endpoint as a data source in a Power query.
+This is NOT a good practice for sensitive data!
 In practice this is only a good choice if the endpoint only have relatively little data since it will be read in its entirety or you will have to implement "since" (sesam) logic in Power query.
+Remember to filter "_deleted" entities in Sesam if you don't want them to be part of the data sent.
+You must use an anonymous Web connection in Power query (from Web in Data tab in Excel) and a shareable link from Sesam http endpoint output.
     PRO: Very direct and simple import.
 Can be combined with other data sources in a Power query data model.
 Can be done with only Sesam and Excel.
     CON: Only a full read in practice.
 Keys in files, danger off sharing keys by mistake if you share eg. Power BI file or Excel file.